 If you’re set up to sell your subscriptions with credit card auto-renew and would like to significantly increase the number of new subscriptions you sell online, here are 3 key strategies that we’ve seen work over and over again, in nearly every market our clients and partners serve.

 1. Choose the Right Offer for Magazine Subscription Marketing

 We have found through years of actively testing and selling magazine subscriptions online that offering a deeply discounted introductory hard offer beats soft offers more than 90% of the time.
 If a magazine subscription has a full price of $40-50 per year, we will typically offer an introductory first-year price of $10, with renewal at the full price one year later.
-Our conversion rates on these low price introductory offers are at least 50% thanks to having credit card continuous service configured on our digital magazine publishing systems.
+Our conversion rates on these low price introductory offers are around 30-40% thanks to having credit card continuous service configured on our digital magazine publishing systems.